MariamSkaria/Face-Detection-from-Camera./README.md

-# Face Recognition through Live Came
+# Face Recognition through Live Camer

 This repository contains a Python script that performs face recognition using OpenCV and Haar Cascade Classifier.
 The script detects faces from our device camera and highlights them with bounding boxes.